The NSW Schoolhouse Museum is usually staffed five days a week during school terms. It is open to the public by appointment.

 Tours for social and special interest groups are available by appointment.
 Group tours are usually run on Friday mornings.

-Student teachers wishing to observe our education program as part of their university studies are welcome to make an appointment to visit during school excursions on Mondays, Tuesdays, Wednesdays and Thursdays.
+Student teachers wishing to observe our education program as part of their university studies are welcome to make an appointment to visit during school excursions.

 Personal Interest and Research

 Appointments can be made for private tours and access to the collection for research purposes.
-These are usually available on Friday mornings and after 2.00pm on Mondays, Tuesdays and Thursdays.
+These are usually available after 2.00pm on weekdays and during the day on Thursdays.

 Site and Furniture Hire Inspections